jeevannavar/tic-tac-toe/README.md

     ~~Allow entering player names.~~
     ~~Have random celebratory lines.~~
     Colour.
+        The means to add colour has been added, and some colour has been added too.
+However, the main functions are untouched.
     Fixed game board.
     GUI with the ability to interact with using the cursor.